|SCROLL DOWN FOR NC & VA WINE|

 Grgich Hills Cabernet Sauvignon 1988, Napa Valley.
 Decanted.
 Terrific.
 Over Labor Day (2010) with friends on Bald Head Island.
 With grilled rib-eyes.
 Superbly evolved Cabernet, smooth but complex, with layered aromas and flavors of black currants, cedar, and an appealing smokiness.
 Fine balance, still vivid and lively.

 Jordan Vineyards 1979, Alexander Valley.
 Decanted.
 I live for wines like this!
 Thirty-one years old, yet possessed of rich color; complex aromas of black fruits--currants, plums, berries mingled with a slight smokiness.
 Great balance and acidity, a bgeautifully evolved Cabernet, with smooth but still vivid texture and layers of lovely flavors.
-Kudos to Rob Davis (and his mentor and consultant Jordan, Andre Tchelistcheff).
+Kudos to Rob Davis (and his mentor and consultant, the late great Andre Tchelistcheff).
 This is the kind of wine that makes an evening utterly memorable.
 [7/10]

 to over 140 wineries.
 The state has long excelled with

 Muscadine grape varieties, native to the region...and

 still does.
 But wines from Vitis vinifera, the European grape

 cabernets, merlot, as well as Italian and Spanish

 varieties) are doing the state proud with full-flavored,